unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 ## Video

-The first video includes various 3D scenes that can be used in UnrealCV, including:

-- A static virtual scene, RealisticRendering,
-- A dynamic virtual scene, Matinee,
-- A virtual supermarket in which grocery items are randomly placed for training,
-- More virtual scenes that have been used in the research

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-Hsw8BFj2PU?rel=0" frameborder="0" allowfullscreen></iframe>

-The second video demonstrates various applications of UnrealCV, including:
+The first video demonstrates various applications of UnrealCV, including:

 - Object mask generation in a virtual supermarket,
 - Bounding box generation and running a detection algorithm in a virtual scene,